 NASA’s Adaptable Deployable Entry Placement Technology, or ADEPT, is a foldable device that opens to make a round, rigid heat shield, called an aeroshell.
 This game-changing technology could squeeze a heat shield into a rocket with a diameter larger than the rocket itself.
 The design may someday deliver much larger payloads to planetary surfaces than is currently possible.

 The test will last about 15 minutes from launch to Earth return.
 The peak speed during the test is expected to be three times the speed of sound, about 2,300 miles per hour.
 That is not fast enough to generate significant heat during descent, but the purpose of the test is to observe the initial sequence of ADEPT’s deployment and assess aerodynamic stability while the heat shield enters Earth’s atmosphere and falls to the recovery site.

-The next steps for ADEPT are to develop and conduct a test for an Earth entry at higher “orbital” speeds, roughly 17,000 miles per hour, to support maturing the technology with an eye towards Venus, Mars or Titan, and also returning lunar samples back to Earth.
+The next steps for ADEPT are to develop and conduct a test for an Earth entry at higher “orbital” speeds, roughly 17,000 miles per hour (27,000 km per hour), to support maturing the technology with an eye toward Venus, Mars, or Titan, and also returning lunar samples back to Earth.